 After Pompeius had been defeated by Octavian's general Marcus Vipsanius Agrippa in 35, Octavian and his fellow-triumvir Mark Antony started a war, which culminated in the naval battle off Actium (31), where Octavian defeated his opponent and won the supremacy in the Mediterranean world.
 From now on, the world would know him as the emperor Augustus.
 The veterans of Actium were settled at Ateste in Italy.

-The Fourteenth, which was reinforced with soldiers from the disbanded legions of Marc Antony and henceforth known as "the twin legion", was sent to Illyricum.
-A very brief stay in Gallia Aquitania or Gallia Transpadana can not be excluded.
+The Fourteenth, which was reinforced with soldiers from the disbanded legions of Mark Antony and henceforth known as "the twin legion", was sent to Illyricum.
+A very brief stay in Gallia Aquitania or Gallia Transpadana cannot be excluded.